momentohq/momento-dynamodb-lock-client/README.md

                 .withTimeUnit(TimeUnit.SECONDS)
                 .build());

-        //try to acquire a lock on the partition key "Moe" final Optional<LockItem> lockItem =
+        //try to acquire a lock on the key "segment-1" final Optional<LockItem> lockItem =
                 client.tryAcquireLock(AcquireLockOptions.builder("segment-1").build());
         if (lockItem.isPresent()) {
-            System.out.println("Acquired lock!
-If I die, my lock will expire in 10 seconds.");
-            System.out.println("Otherwise, I will hold it until I stop heartbeating.");
+            System.out.println("Lock has been acquired and will expire in 2 mins if heartbeating stops.
+Otherwise," + " will be kept with me!");
             client.releaseLock(lockItem.get());
         } else {
             System.out.println("Failed to acquire lock!");